Caveat Pars, Partners Beware!

 There is the situation where you might lose control of a technology or best practice to an alliance partner who later becomes a competitor.
 Staples and Office Depot were going to merge but it did not work out.
 A problem for Office Depot was that Staples learned of an Office Depot best practice during the merger talks.
 Office Depot was delivering COD to small businesses in the northeast and getting most of the business.
 After the failed merger, Stapled duplicated Office Depot’s practice and took away Office Depot’s competitive advantage in the area.

-In situations where a customer is the driving force behind a Partnering arrangement, you can be left holding the bag.
+In situations where a customer is the driving force behind a Partnering arrangement, an alliance pitfall is that you can be left holding the bag.
 Be sure to examine each Partnering proposal in the context of your company’s overall business strategy.
 This challenge was recently apparent to IBM and it discontinued its alliance with Somerset PowerPC and Motorola, in producing microprocessors for Apple.

 When sitting down at the Partnering table a partner might find the relationship seat uncomfortable.
 It could be that your partner has a different level of emotional and physical comfort, or sometimes it is simply a change in corporate strategy or a restructuring which leads away from a partner’s product and/or technology causing the partners distress.
 It is important that you know the short and long-term goals of your alliance partner.